 The full length of the treatment will typically last around 40 – 60 minutes, including administering anaesthetic and dressing the area after

-An important feature of cryosurgery treatment for Morton’s Neuroma to appreciate is that the essential aspects of the nerve, the epineurium and the perinerium, remain intact therefore preventing the possibility of formation of a stump neuroma on the foot which is a common occurrence with other surgical options.
+An important benefit of cryosurgery treatment for Morton’s Neuroma to appreciate is that the essential aspects of the nerve, the epineurium and the perinerium, remain intact therefore preventing the possibility of formation of a stump neuroma on the foot which is a common occurrence with other surgical options.

-Cryotherapy does not completely destroy the nerve, and therefore does not usually result in permanent numbness of the foot or toes.
+Cryosurgery does not completely destroy the nerve, and therefore does not usually result in permanent numbness of the foot or toes.

 A small percentage of patients experience mild discomfort whilst having local anaesthetic injection.
 This generally lasts a few seconds.
 Once the local anaesthetic has been administered there is no pain felt during the treatment.

-As soon as 48 hours in some cases but usually 3-4 days following successful Morton’s neuroma treatment.
+As soon as 48 hours in some cases, but usually 3-4 days following successful Morton’s neuroma treatment.